descriptions-of-it-technologies/apache-avro/README.md

 * There is no need compare performance etc unless you can prove that Avro is indeed a performance roadblock in your programs (and that won't happen unless you reach insane volumes of one million messages per second)

+## Avro complex types.
+* Enums
+  * Note: once an enum is set, changing the enum values is forbidden if you want to mantain compatibility.
+* Arrays
+* Maps
+* Unions
+  * Unions can allow a field value to take different types.
+  * If defaults are defined, the default must be of the type of the first item in the union.
+  * The most common use for unions is to define an optional value.
+  * Note: for the default don't write `"null"`, write `null` without quotes.
+* Calling other schemas as type.